 UPBEAT SINGERS (ages 8-12) and JUBILANT SONG (ages 12-16)

 Music literacy, sightreading, vocal training, and basic musicianship/artistry are presented in a comprehensive program to singers ages 8-16.
 An eclectic mix of age-appropriate literature in unison, two, and three parts is selected for each program.

 To build a strong foundation for music and future choral singing, children ages 6-8 receive training in First Steps in Music, a program providing instruction in singing, musicianship and movement.
 The older children in this group, who will be moving to Upbeat Singers, will receive additional vocal training.

-We have performed regularly at Gloria Shott Auditorium on the campus of the University of North Georgia, Dahlonega campus, and at various locations in Dawsonville and the Gainesville area.
-The spring 2019 concert will be held at Dahlonega Presbyterian Church.
+We have performed regularly at Gloria Shott Auditorium on the campus of the University of North Georgia, Dahlonega campus, at Dahlonega Presbyterian Church, and at various locations in Dawsonville and the Gainesville area.
+This year, our concerts will be held at Dahlonega Presbyterian Church.
 Driving directions.

 Rehearsals are held in downtown Dahlonega at Dahlonega Baptist Church on Mondays at 4:15 p.m., and end at 5:45 p.m.
 Driving directions.